Vulvovaginitis and vaginal discharge in children

 Wipes are not (always) your friend

-If she is still in diapers/nappies, be diligent with your cleaning, and avoid using baby or other wipes – they can strip the skin of their protective barrier, leaving your baby’s skin raw and irritated (despite their promises).
+Regular baby wipes can strip the skin of its protective barrier, and leave a chemical film on skin, leaving your baby’s skin raw and irritated (despite their promises).
 If she is older and toilet trained, simple cotton underwear or no underwear is suitable.

 Treatment for vulvovaginal conditions

-There are some options but these will obviously depend on the cause of the vulvovaginitis.
-Infections will probably be treated with antibiotics or antifungals.
-If this treatment is undertaken and the problems persist, it may be a foreign object, poor wiping habits or another factor that continues – there is no reason for an infection to persist without an ongoing cause.
+Infections will likely be treated with antibiotics or antifungals.
+If this treatment is undertaken and the problems persist, it may be a foreign object, poor wiping habits or another factor that continues.

-Once the doctor has tried to figure out the problem and devised a treatment strategy, your child will usually be seen again in two weeks to ensure resolution of the problem.
+Once the doctor has tried to figure out the problem and devised a treatment strategy, your child will usually be seen again in two weeks to ensure the resolution of the problem.
 If the problem is still not solved, greater measures may be taken.

 Tips for caring for your daughter’s vagina